Our selected rewilding areas

 We are selecting ten large areas in Europe, where we are focusing our work for the coming ten years and probably more.
 In these areas we are showcasing what is actually possible when it comes to making Europe a wilder place, providing inspiration for hundreds of other rewilding initiatives, all across the continent.

 More than thirty areas have so far been nominated to us.
 We have selected the first seven of these and the rewilding work has already started there.
 Three more areas are already in the pipeline, whereas the final one is still open for nomination.
 Our plan is to select areas in different countries and corners of our continent, with different ecosystems, habitats, challenges and opportunities.

-These five areas span 7 countries, but with an emphasis on the eastern parts of the continent.
-More than 30 different organisations have become local partners – including national parks, nature parks, geoparks, archaeological parks, UNESCO Biosphere Reserves, universities, foundations, local communities, and NGOs.
+These first seven areas span 9 countries.
+More than 25 different organisations have become local partners with us there – including national parks, nature parks, archaeological parks, UNESCO Biosphere Reserves, universities, foundations, local communities, and NGOs.